 Ease is something that flows through every stage of a Filtered learning campaign for obvious reasons.
 One thing to emphasise at the early stages is that the platform has to be accessible in as few clicks as possible.
 That means SSO and seamless integration.

 Keeping it going

 It’s not enough to get a single use.
 Learning has to become part of users’ routines or it’s too easy to forget.
 This is also the most difficult part of the process to get consistently right, and, arguably, the one in which nudge methods are most effective.

-The trick is to start easy.
+The trick with nudge theory is to start easy.
 Don’t try to get your learners to clock in 3 hours a week - they might for the first but it’s far less likely the second or the third.
 Instead, start small, only try to get learners to commit to learning for a couple of minutes a week, no more.
 Actually resist increasing the allotted time (if they happen to do more, great, but that’s just extra).
 This starts digging out a small niche of commitment into a user’s day - which they’re willing to accept because it’s so low effort.
 The investment will eventually pay out in the form of defaults.

 Defaults are more powerful than exceptions.
 And once some level of commitment has been attained, leverage and encourage these defaults.
 There are lots of ways we do this.
 Some are: providing learners the notes they’ve made about a certain learning asset, so they can add to what they’ve learned from it; getting them to commit to a learning slot and suggesting our integration puts it into their calendar; helping learners to set regular learning reminders; sending emails or Slack/Teams messages to learners reminding them of assets that they’ve started and suggesting “why not finish it now.”